 3d printing filaments are the raw materials you will use to create your 3D designs.
 The filament is inserted into the nozzle of a device, ready for you to make a 3d design!

 PLA (Polylactic Acid) and ABS (Acrylonitrile Butadiene Styrene) Filaments

-These filaments come in two different diameters, they are 2.85mm and 1.75mm, and they are specific to the type of hot end extruder your 3D printer is equipped with.
+These filaments come in two different diameters, which are 2.85mm and 1.75mm, and they are specific to the type of hot end extruder your 3D printer is equipped with.
 There’s actually no practical difference between the two sizes.
 Both of them all gets melted to produce an end product after all, but 1.75mm is the norm, common and inexpensive.
 Most of the filament spools around will have their recommenced temperature settings provided with them.

 ABS needs a higher extrusion temperature, as well as a heated print bed.
 You’ll likely need to experiment a little to get a consistent level of quality prints.
 It’s oil-based, so it smells strongly of hot plastic when it is extruded.
 Have your printer well ventilated when using this filament.
-ABS filaments are flexible and more durable, they are ideal for prints that are more demanding and need to be hard-wearing, they are also ideal for prints with moving parts.
+ABS filaments are flexible and more durable.
+They are ideal for prints that are more demanding and need to be hard-wearing; they are also ideal for prints with moving parts.

 Other types of filaments